-- How is the child/youth's decision-making process and ability to make good decisions? - Does the child/youth typically make good choices?
+- Does the child/youth make decisions that may negatively impact their health, safety, and/or well-being? - Does the child/youth typically make good choices?

 - No evidence of any needs; no need for action.
-No evidence of problems with judgment or decision making that result in harm to development and/or well-being. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - There is a history or suspicion of problems with judgment in which the child/youth makes decisions that are in some way harmful to their development and/or well-being. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Problems with judgment in which the child/youth makes decisions that are in some way harmful to their development and/or well-being.
-As a result, more supervision is required than expected for their age. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+No evidence of problems with judgment or decision making that result in harm to development and/or well-being. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+There is a history or suspicion of problems with judgment in which the child/youth makes decisions that are in some way harmful to their development and/or well-being.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Problems with judgment in which the child/youth makes decisions that are in some way harmful to their development and/or well-being.
+As a result, more supervision is required than expected for their age.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth makes decisions that would likely result in significant physical harm to self or others.
 Therefore, child/youth requires intense and constant supervision, over and above that expected for child/youth's age.